SidicleyKSchneider/netflix-layout-bootstrap/README.md

 # NETFLIX CLONE

-A Netflix layuot clone using HTML, CSS and Bootstrap 4.5
+A Netflix layout clone using HTML, CSS and Bootstrap 4.5